-As humans, we look forward to the incredible celebrations with family and friends that the New Year brings.
+As humans, we look forward to the celebrations with family and friends that a New Year brings.
 However, the nights where fireworks explode, laughter exudes and loud music fills a room, high anxiety can occur in dogs.
 In some instances, the anxiety can be so intense for them, they harm themselves accidentally when trying to escape what they see as chaos.

 To ease anxiety and help dogs relax naturally, pet owners have the option to administer the natural compound, CBD.
 A common player in the health and wellness field recently, CBD is a powerful oil that helps reduce anxiety and stress in pets to keep them calm and feeling themselves.
 In fact, when administered in its pure state, a World Health Organization report states CBD is actually safe and well-tolerated by animals.

 Like all mammals, dogs have an endocannabinoid system, which works in conjunction with CBD to provide various helping qualities.
 However, it can be hard to trust a new product and wellness area you don’t really know too much about – especially when it comes to a pet.
 So, it’s important to learn all the ins and outs of CBD for pets from the founder of CBD naturals company Bear Necessities Co., Halee Kalevitch, in order to make an educated choice.

 First and foremost, understand that the dosage amount depends on the individual dog.
 Make note of the size, diet, age, activity, etc. since these variables have an impact on his or her ability to absorb the compound at different rates.
 To get the clearest answer you can consult a veterinarian for accurate numbers, but it is worth noting that there is no known way for a dog (or human) overdose from CBD – and this includes death.